whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Bananas contain quite **a lot of starch and sugar** in addition to being a good source of vitamin B. Because of their high sugar content they are to be seen as a **treat** that should **only be offered in very small quantities** to your rabbit.

-Contrary to what you might think, the peel of a banana is actually edible by both us humans and your rabbit.
+Contrary to what you might think, the peel of a banana is actually edible for both us humans and your rabbit.
 Our advice is to **only feed the peel of organic bananas** which are not treated with pesticides.
 This opposite to [industrial banana farming which is typically pesticide-intensive](http://www.ewg.org/enviroblog/2014/04/bananas){:target="_blank"} as bananas are grown in massive monocultures, without crop rotation.

 Offer your bunny **no more than 2 to 3 slices of banana per rabbit per day**.
-It is especially important to keep the quantities small as your long eared friends intestines are designed to digest grass and not food products high in carbohydrates (starch and sugar) like the banana.
+It is especially important to keep the quantities small as your long eared friend's intestines are designed to digest grass and not food products high in carbohydrates (starch and sugar) like the banana.

-Even though your bunny will most likely go banana's over this treat, be careful to only offer it in very limited quantities.
+_Even though your bunny will most likely go banana's over this treat, be careful to only offer it in very limited quantities._

 ## Can Rabbits Eat Cabbage? - *In Small Amounts*{:.orange}